Oakland Wage & Hour Record Keeping Lawyer

 A current or former employee is entitled to inspect the personnel file and records related to their performance.
 Once the employee makes a written request, the employer is obligated to either deliver a copy of the records to the employee or make them available for the employee’s review.
 The employer must honor the request regardless of whether there is an investigation pending.

-If you are an employee who feels their rights have been violated, or you need help negotiating or reviewing your employee contract, please call to speak to one of our expert employment law attorneys at 833-893-6763 or submit our form.
+If you are an employee who feels their rights have been violated, or you need help negotiating or reviewing your employee contract, please call to speak to one of our expert Oakland wage & hour record keeping lawyers at 833-893-6763 or submit our form.